A Monte Carlo simulation of ion transport at finite temperatures: Collision frequency

-Different approaches to calculation of the collision frequency can be found in the literature.
-In \cite{LD04} calculation of the integral in (\ref{nidef}) is performed by numerical integration using a Monte Carlo technique.
-While being potentially accurate, this technique is not a very efficient algorithm.
-Here, accuracy could be improved at the expense of the efficiency.
-Another approach is proposed in \cite{RS03} where authors define the mean relative velocity, taking the cross section outside the integral in (\ref{nidef}).
-Then they approximate the cross section by a cross section taken for that mean velocity.
-In this paper we have set out to find a more accurate yet still sufficiently efficient algorithm which may be used for Monte Carlo simulations of a quasi thermal ion (and electron) motion.
+Different approaches for the calculation of the collision frequency can be found in the literature.
+In \cite{LD04} calculation of the integral in (\ref{nidef}) is performed by numerical integration using an MC integration technique.
+While being simple, this technique is not a very efficient algorithm, and its accuracy could be improved at the expense of the efficiency.
+Another approach is proposed in \cite{RS03} where authors treat the problem in a mean field like approach.
+They define the mean relative velocity, which becomes the argument of the cross section.
+Taking the cross section outside the integral, the remaining integral in (\ref{nidef}) is easily doable.
+In this paper we have set out to find an accurate and efficient algorithm which may be used for MC simulations of a ions (as well as electrons).
 In doing so we should remember that most cross sections are defined numerically at a limited number of points and that linear interpolation between those points is often used.
-Using the proposed algorithm we have also proposed benchmark calculations for ion motion in their parent gas at non-zero temperatures.
+Using that we have developed an MC simulation which is used to propose benchmark calculations for ion motion in their parent gas at non-zero temperatures.

-After introduction, in section II we derive and analyse an explicit expression for collision frequency.
-Also we give an asymptotic formula for collision frequency which is valid for large ion velocities with respect to the background gas thermal velocity.
-In section III we emphasise a proper way of sampling velocities of the background gas and propose rejection methods which depend on the cross section.
-Section IV deals with mixtures of gases.
-Numerical results, comparison with other data and possible benchmark results are given in section V which is followed by conclusions.